 We describe a geth source code change which enables faster block mining.
 We hope this option will be included in Ethereum command lines.
 Private Ethereum blockchains may be deployed by private entities to use in production or in the software development process.
 There are different ways of speeding the development environment.
 Some developers choose an […]

 In the blockchain development industry lot of new technologies had arisen in the latest months.
-Unfortunately, most of the new platforms are not ready to use in production or directly they were built only to develop Demos.
+Unfortunately, most of the new platforms are not ready to use in real world production enviroment, or directly they were built only to develop Demos.
 Our developers in Coinfabrik have been struggling to use them in the real world.
-Our customer asked to use Hyperledger but our initial […]
+Our customer asked […]

 The challenge of modern cryptography is to find efficient but secure encryption schemes.
 The Elliptic Curve Integrated Encryption Scheme (ECIES) is a widely used encryption scheme which is specified in many standards.
 It is used for example in Ethereum’s Whisper.
 While Bitcoin Core does not implement ECIES, it can be employed to send secure messages […]